The Ultimate Web Accessibility Checklist for Developers

 How to Check Whether Your Website is WCAG Compliant?

-Over the past decades, WCAG has undergone numerous iterations that have improved its web accessibility approach.
+Over the past decades, WCAG has undergone numerous iterations that have improved its approach to web accessibility.
 Let’s dig deeper into each version of the WCAG:

 1. WCAG 1.0 (1999)

 Released in 1999, it was the first version of Web Content Accessibility.
 This update introduced 14 guidelines with checkpoints at three priority levels and primarily focused on HTML-based websites.
-It emphasized clear navigation, alt text for images, and proper use of HTML.
+It emphasized clear navigation, alt text for images, and proper HTML use.

 2. WCAG 2.0 (2008)